Hollywood's Bleeding

-Hollywood's Bleeding is the third studio album by American rapper and singer Post Malone.
+Hollywood's Bleeding is the third studio album by the American musician Post Malone.
 It was released on September 6, 2019, by Republic Records.
 The album features guest appearances from DaBaby, Future, Halsey, Meek Mill, Lil Baby, Ozzy Osbourne, Travis Scott, SZA, Swae Lee, and Young Thug.
 The production was handled mainly by Louis Bell, with contributions by Andrew Watt, BloodPop, Brian Lee, Carter Lang, DJ Dahi, Emile Haynie, Frank Dukes, and Malone himself, among others.

-Hollywood's Bleeding received generally positive reviews and debuted at number one on the US Billboard 200.
-It is Malone's second US number-one album, and it was supported by six singles: "Wow", "Goodbyes", "Circles", "Enemies", "Allergic", and "Take What You Want".
+Hollywood's Bleeding debuted at number one on the US Billboard 200 with 489,000 album-equivalent units, of which 200,000 were pure album sales, giving Malone his second US number-one album.
+It was supported by six singles: "Wow", "Goodbyes", "Circles", "Enemies", "Allergic", and "Take What You Want".
 The first three singles peaked at number two, three, and one on the US Billboard Hot 100, respectively.
-The album also includes the Billboard Hot 100 number-one single, "Sunflower", a collaboration with American rapper Swae Lee, from the Spider-Man: Into the Spider-Verse soundtrack.
+The album also includes the Hot 100 number-one single, "Sunflower", a collaboration with American rapper Swae Lee, from the Spider-Man: Into the Spider-Verse soundtrack.

+Hollywood's Bleeding was a drastic improvement in critical reception compared to Malone's previous two albums, receiving widely positive reviews.
 It was nominated for Album of the Year at the 2021 Grammy Awards.
+In 2022, it was certified quadruple platinum in the US.